Estate agent

 Career prospects

-A common progression route involves moving into the role of a senior sales negotiator, and then with further experience, to that of branch manager of a small office.
+A common progression route involves moving into the role of a senior sales negotiator, which can happen fairly quickly, with as little as one year's experience in a trainee post.
+With around three to five years of experience, you could progress further into the role of branch manager.
 As branch manager you would manage staff in the branch, carry out senior-level sales or lettings negotiations and mentor junior sales negotiators.